One Hundred Views of Mount Fuji: Subject matter

 Coming soon after the publication of his famous Thirty-six Views of Mount Fuji, Hokusai continued his "artistic and spiritual exploration" of the mountain.
 Whereas the Thirty-six Views largely consists of images drawn from reality, this work features few designs rooted in a specific place.
 The preface to volume three describes the compositions as "eccentric".
 Henry Smith states the books show how Hokusai saw Fuji as "a powerful reservoir of immortality that would assist him in his personal quest to live beyond one hundred years of age and fathom ultimate artistic truths".
+This obsession with longevity has also been traced to wordplay embedded in the work's very title: the character compound fuji (不死, "immortal") echoes the mountain's name, while the number hyakkei ("hundred") squared yields ten thousand, rendered in kanji as mannen or mandai, a term that in literature carries the meaning of eternity; the character man (万) is in turn evoked by the art name Manji, which Hokusai adopted in his final years.

 Art historian Jack Hillier regarded the One Hundred Views as Hokusai's "masterwork" and as a summation of his artistic philosophy and practice.